The premise

 End-of-lesson check

-What is the core idea behind "AI for Litigation Budget Forecasting and Variance Analysis"?
+What is the main idea of "AI for Litigation Budget Forecasting and Variance Analysis"?

 - Litigation budget overruns wreck client trust.
 AI can analyze historical case data to forecast budgets accurately and surface variance early.

-Which term best describes a foundational idea in "AI for Litigation Budget Forecasting and Variance Analysis"?
+Which concept is most central to "AI for Litigation Budget Forecasting and Variance Analysis"?

 - forecasting